-The New York Times called it “dreadful porridge,” but viewers slurped it up anyway.
 Ridiculous but aspirational, cheesy but salacious, it was the ultimate guilty pleasure.
-The Love Boat sailed into its “graveyard” time slot, pulling Fantasy Island in its wake, and made Saturday nights THE hot night for TV in the late 70s and early 80s.
+The Love Boat sailed into its “graveyard” time slot, pulling Fantasy Island in its wake, and made Saturday nights the hot night for TV in the late 1970s and early '80s.
 Aaron Spelling was the producer behind both shows, and had the Midas touch: he still holds the Guinness World Record for being the most prolific television producer, ever.

 Formulaic as it was, The Love Boat broke ground in its own way.
 Where else could you see Marcia Brady romantically paired with Welcome Back Kotter’s Juan Epstein, or notorious rivals Carol Channing and Ethel Merman sitting at the same piano bench?
 Their arguing was so loud you could hear it from the neighboring set; apparently soundstage walls were not built to contain The Merm.